EdenX-97/hacker-desktop-serverless/README.md

 ### Deploying

-Before to deploying, you must first configure the domain in `/configs.json` using the appropriate format.
+Before to deploying, you must first configure the domain(do not contains https://) in `/configs.json` using the appropriate format.
 Alternately, you could remove all instances of `customDomain` from `stacks/ApiStack.ts` and `stacks/FrontendStack.ts`, in which case AWS will provide some default URLs for you to access your website and APIs.

 Under the root directory of project: